 Army Museum volunteers attended the Remembrance Day Ceremony at West Terrace Cemetery.
 It was an enjoyable activity with the excellent musicians from the Brighton Secondary School band rendering appropriate music.
 Students from various secondary schools also played their part extremely well by reciting poems such as 'In Flanders Fields', and placing wreaths at the base of the Cross of Sacrifice.
 It was a lovely sunny day with excellent coffee for all to cap off a day of remembering, and giving thanks, for those who fought, and died, so we could live in our wonderful country.
-LEST WE FORGET Joy Souter scene inside the hall was a sea of yellow and black with the children dressed in black gowns with gold collars and black mortar boards with gold tassels.
-I was amused to note one small boy shredding his gold tassel and using it to apparently "floss" his teeth.
-Our museum has been associated with the Children's University for five years and the association has worked well for both organisations, as was shown on our Open Day when several families with young children presented their passports for validation.
-Heather Simms
+LEST WE FORGET Joy Souter

-The Army Museum of SA was well represented by Greg Rosser, Heather Simms, John Claxton, Malcolm Simms and Joy Souter
+The Army Museum of SA was well represented by Greg Rosser, Heather Simms, John Claxton, Malcolm Simms and Joy Souter Open Day Highlights .....

-VOLUME 12 ISSUE 3

-Open Day Highlights